YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/LRational/README.md

 Finding the greatest common divisor for two numbers m and n (suppose m > n) could be as simple as enumerating all k from {1,2,.., n} and find the largest that divides both m and n.
-   Then we shall define a relation that checks if one natural number divides another.
+   Then we shall define a relation that checks if one natural number divides another, something like:

 ```ocaml
 (** a is dividable by b *)